HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-05-2-proof-of-work.md

 The difficulty is a relative measure of the current target compared to the maximum target value.

 The target is adjusted regularly.
-With Horizen, the target is adjusted every 8064 blocks.
+With Horizen, the difficulty adjustment happens with every block, in case of Bitcoin it happens every 2016 blocks.
 This mechanism keeps the block time somewhat constant.
 When more miners join the network, hash power increases, and valid blocks are found more frequently on average.
 By lowering the target, and making the computation more difficult, the block time will be adjusted upwards.

 ## Bridging the Physical and the Digital World